Lukas Nmecha: Anderlecht (loan)

 On 21 August 2020, Nmecha joined former teammate Vincent Kompany's team Anderlecht on loan.
 On 13 September 2020, he scored his first goal with Anderlecht in a 2–0 win over Cercle Brugge.
 On 19 September, he scored a brace in a 4–2 win over Waasland-Beveren.
 He ended the 2020–21 season scoring 18 goals in 37 matches.

 Return to Wolfsburg

 Nmecha re-joined VfL Wolfsburg in a permanent deal on 16 July 2021.
 He scored the winning goal on his Bundesliga debut for the club, in a come-from-behind 2–1 victory over Hertha Berlin on 21 August.

 Leeds United

 On 15 June 2025, it was announced that Nmecha would join Leeds United on a free transfer, having agreed to a two-year contract.

 Nmecha made his Leeds United debut on 18 August, playing Leeds' opening game of the season.
 He scored the winning (and only) goal against Everton.

+On 17 January 2026, Nmecha scored the latest game-winning goal of his senior career, and the latest goal of his Premier League career, driving home a volley in the 91st minute of a 1-0 victory over Fulham at Elland Road on a cross from captain Ethan Ampadu.